If you plan to visit Costa Rica soon, this is what you need to know regarding vaccinations and shots required to visit Costa Rica.

 When I came to Central America for my first time, I was given chloroquine pills to take as antimalarial medication.
 I, like so many other visitors blindly believed my PCP and spent the dollars and time to get these pills.
 Not only are they huge and terrible to swallow but it turned out to be a waste of money!

-The best thing to do for prevention is using lots of bug spray that works for you.
-Not sure which ones to bring?
-We have a list of mosquito repellent products we tested ourselves to see which ones we liked, which ones worked and which ones didn’t.
+The best thing to do for prevention is using lots of bug spray that works for you and covering up.
+We have a list ofrecommended mosquito repellent products you can read here.

 Stomach Flu and Diarrhea

 There are five strains of hepatitis.
 Hepatitis A and E are transmitted similarly, through contaminated food and water.
-Unless you find yourself out in the middle of the jungle (or really unlucky), it’s unlikely to catch either of these through the food and water here in Costa Rica.
+Although unlikely to catch it in Costa Rica, it is possible especially if you’re in rural areas and buying produce from unclean places.
 It is always a possibility so it is important to get the vaccination.

-Like I mentioned before, I’d stick to bottled water if you have a sensitive stomach otherwise the tap water here is safe to drink.
+Like I mentioned before, I’d stick to bottled water if you have a sensitive stomach or are visiting more remote and rural areas.

 Hepatitis B, C and D are spread through contact with infected blood and body fluids so protect yourself if you find yourself in a situation where any of this type of contact may occur which includes any sexual contact or piercings.